 DirectionsMake the Orange-Spiced Milk:

 In a saucepan over low heat, whisk together the milk and tea leaves.
 Bring mixture to a gentle simmer and remove from heat.
-Let stand 15 minutes to allow the tea to infuse into the milk.
-Strain the milk from the leaves and set aside until ready to use, discard tea leaves.
-Divide into two 1/2 cups, as this will be used in both the tangzhong and the dough.
+Let stand 15 minutes to infuse.
+Strain the steeped milk from the tea leaves and set the liquid aside until ready to use, discard tea leaves.
+Divide the steeped milk into two 1/2 cups, as this will be used in both the tangzhong and the dough.